 Take the entourage effect claims with a grain of salt.
 There is still a lot of research needed to prove what the entourage effect is, and how it affects ALL of the cannabinoids and terpenes that make up this effect.

-Broad Spectrum Hemp Extract for CBD Products
+Broad Spectrum CBD Products

 THC will still be present in broad spectrum products, it will simply be in miniscule amounts that aren’t measurable.
 This type of CBD product is widely used in cases where people are interested in enjoying the full benefits of the cannabis plant, but don’t want to mess (at all) with the presence of THC.

-Figure 4.0 – Example of a Broad Spectrum CBD Content
+Figure 4.0 – Broad Spectrum CBD Content

 If you look at this certificate of analysis, you’ll notice it looks a little bit different than the other.
 First of all, the THC content is listed as “ND.”
 Non-detectable, or ND, just means that the content of a particular cannabinoid is so small, that it cannot be detected by this test.